 If your business operates in regulated markets (especially in Europe and the United States) and you need a processor that handles international subscriptions well, SegPay has very powerful tools for customer retention and recurring payment management.

-Their rates are not public because they customize them according to the profile of each business, but they usually range from 10% to 15% for high-risk industries.
+Their fees are not public because they are customized according to each business’s profile, but they usually range from 10% to 15% for high-risk industries.

 What their customers value most is that they know what to expect: clear rules, strict compliance, and support that understands the complexities of operating in multiple countries.